StuChapman/BD-MS-Project-Cave-du-Vins/README.md

 ### Bugs, Challenges and Errors

-1. When designing the layout for the search form, I moved the search button outside the <form></form> - this resulted in the search criteria not being passed to run.py.
+1. When designing the layout for the search form, I moved the search button outside the <form></form> - this resulted in the search criteria not being passed to the flask app.
 I corrected this by returning the button to the form, and finding a better way to achieve the layout I wanted.
-2. The default values in the search inputs were being passed into run.py and preventing the code from running - I removed these.
+2. The default values in the search inputs were being passed into the flask app and preventing the code from running - I removed these.
 3. The username was resetting to 'Cave du Vins' whilst navigating around the app - I corrected this by adding the following 'if' statement and always passing the username back with render_template...
 ```{python}
     if 'username' in session: